malisper/Clamp/README.txt

 In both packages, a lot of code has been taken from both the original Arc and Anarki.

 To install Clamp you'll need a Common Lisp implementation.
-Here's one way on Linux using SBCL and the Quicklisp package manager:
+One way is to install SBCL and the Quicklisp package manager on Linux:

   $ sudo apt-get install sbcl  # other Common Lisp implementations might work as well
   $ wget https://beta.quicklisp.org/quicklisp.lisp  # following instructions at https://quicklisp.org